Do you know if your social media marketing strategy is working effectively? Wondering how best to monitor your efforts?

-Taking a peek at what your competitors are doing on social media can be beneficial to your own social media marketing.
+Taking a peek at what your competitors are doing on social media can benefit your own social media marketing.

 But don’t think of your findings as rules to follow.
-You don’t know how successfully your competitors’ social media efforts are contributing to their goals or how these tactics would work for your business.
+You don’t know how successful your competitors’ social media efforts contribute to their goals or how these tactics would work for your business.
 Instead, use the information you glean from your research to generate new ideas, strategies, and tactics to try.

 In your spreadsheet, add these columns for each of your social media profiles:

 % of Engagement Difference